ekcasey/tw_ac_vagrant_workshop/README.md

 `$ kitchen create`

 This command should execute succesfully and create your virtual machine.
-To verify that the virtual machine was successfully create open virtual manager and look for an instance with the name  'wdiy-centos-64'.
+To verify that the virtual machine was successfully create open virtualbox  manager (you can do this by running ``virtualbox` from the command line) and look for an instance with the name  'wdiy-centos-64'.

 Next, we want to ssh into our newly created virtual machine.
 To do this run the following command
 ```